greenelab/connectivity-search-manuscript/manuscript.md

 We created a static website to serve as the home for the Hetio organization using Jekyll hosted on GitHub Pages (Figure {@fig:website}).
 The source code is available in the [`het.io`](https://github.com/hetio/het.io) repository.
-To make a change to the website, an author simply commits the changes (either directly or through a pull request) to the repository's `gh-pages` branch, and GitHub automatically re-compiles the website and hosts the resulting files at the provided custom domain URL.
+To make a change to the website, an author simply commits the changes (either directly or through a pull request) to the repository's `gh-pages` branch, and GitHub automatically recompiles the website and hosts the resulting files at the provided custom domain URL.

 ![
 **Homepage of the Hetio website.**